jeremycook123/aws-key-disabler-2020/readme.md

 * Update `key_disabler.aws_account_number` with your own AWS Account Id
 * Update `key_disabler.keystates.first_warning` and `key_disabler.keystates.last_warning` to the age that the key has to be in days to trigger an email warning
 * Update `key_disabler.keystates.expired` to the age in days when the key expires.
 At this age the key is disabled
-* Set `email.admin.enable` to `True` if you want to send an email report to an administrator email address containing a full report of all IAM users and their key status.
+* Set `email.admin.enable` to `True` if you want to send an email report to an administrator email address containing a full report of all IAM users and their Access Key status.
 Email delivery is performed via AWS SES (make sure that it has been configured correctly).
 Configure `email.admin.to` to be a valid email address
-* Set `email.user.enable` to `True` if you want to send an individual email to each IAM user - containing the information about whether their access key status and whether it is due to be expired or has been expired.
+* Set `email.user.enable` to `True` if you want to send an individual email to each IAM user - containing the information about their Access Key status and whether a particular key is due to be expired or has been expired.
 Note: this only works for IAM accounts where the username is a valid email address. mail delivery is performed via AWS SES (make sure that it has been configured correctly).
 * Update the `email.from` to be a valid email address
 * Set the `lambda.deployment_region` to a region that supports Lambda and SES.
 Also ensure that the region has SES sandbox mode disabled.